SkylineCommunications/dataminer-docs/connector-help/connector_help/HP_BladeSystem_c7000.md

 # HP BladeSystem c7000

 The HP BladeSystem c7000 enclosure can hold up to 16 server blades.
-This driver allows you to monitor and configure the racks from the HP BladeSystem c7000.
+This connector allows you to monitor and configure the racks from the HP BladeSystem c7000.

-An **SNMP** connection is needed for the driver so that it can retrieve and send information from/to the device.
+An **SNMP** connection is needed for the connector so that it can retrieve and send information from/to the device.

 ## About